jack-zzzzzz/hk-harbourfront-sentiment-analysis/README.md

 ## License

-This dataset is shared under the [Choose Your License, e.g., CC BY 4.0] license.
+This dataset is shared under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 See `LICENSE.md` for details.